vandergus/srozum-camera-tester-wiki/Operating Manual v2.7.md

 In this example, when ISO set to 100 and apperture to F8, camera meter should show speed 1/125.

 Below is a luminance values table depending on what K Value selected in settings menu.
 Please note that levels are shifted by one stop.
-This is because older cameras with celenium or LDR photoelements read LED light source exactly one stop lower.
+This is because older cameras with selenium or LDR photoelements read LED light source exactly one stop lower.
 If you are testing modern camera with a photodiode sensors, keep in mind that you have to set Light Source one step lower.

 |EV   | K12.5 | K14.03 |
 |---- | ----  | ----   |